Episode 306 - Church Union

 For now, the Italians said no, but they were tempted.

-This was, after all, the ultimate ambition of both sides, to recognize each other as brother Christians, to end their conflict and to live in harmony.
+Michael also wrote to Urban to offer church union.
+This was after all the ultimate ambition of both sides, to recognize each other as brother Christians, to end their conflict and to live in harmony.

 Though Urban suspected that Michael was insincere, this was not a new proposal.
+Remember that both Vertazzis and Lascaris before him had explored this option.

+His successor, Clement IV, was in office as Charles of Anjou's armies captured Sicily.
 He was very receptive to Charles' plan to retake Constantinople and worked to bring together a Latin alliance.

 At Viterbo, north of Rome, in May 1267, Clement hosted a meeting between Charles and Baldwin II, the Latin Emperor of Constantinople.